aggnostos/seedex-docs/en/user-guide/seedex-box.md

 ### Apply changes

-Changes that you make with `sdx`—adding, removing, enabling, updating, and settings—are pending until you apply them.
+Changes that you make with `sdx`—adding, removing, enabling, updating, and changing settings—are pending until you apply them.

-* `sdx apply` saves the pending changes and restarts the service.
+* `sdx apply` saves the pending changes and restarts the affected services.
 * `sdx revert` drops the pending changes.
 * `sdx changes` shows the pending changes.